 Read related Tribune coverage:

 He had only been in the job for a few weeks, but the interim director of the troubled Texas Alcoholic Beverage Commission is out.
-Ed Swedberg abruptly quit Friday after saying he did not want to participate in the termination of another high-ranking official at TABC. [link]
+Ed Swedberg abruptly quit Friday after saying he did not want to participate in the termination of another high-ranking official at TABC.
+[Full story]

-A lawyer with a lengthy military background has been tapped to clean up the embattled Texas Alcoholic Beverage Commission, which has been dogged by controversies and high-level departures in recent months. [link]
+A lawyer with a lengthy military background has been tapped to clean up the embattled Texas Alcoholic Beverage Commission, which has been dogged by controversies and high-level departures in recent months.
+[Full story]